 Financial malpractice rarely goes out of season among a number of health care affiliates of the Service Employees International Union.
 On February 14, SEIU President Mary Kay Henry placed SEIU Healthcare Michigan under emergency trusteeship following allegations by an unnamed internal whistleblower that two of its top officials had abused the Detroit-based union’s loan and vacation policies.
-Henry removed Marge Robinson and Shalaya Bryant, respectively, the union president and secretary-treasurer, and replaced them with three trustees to manage day-to-day affairs.
+Henry removed union president Marge Robinson and replaced her with three trustees to manage day-to-day affairs.
 While no dollar figure on the missing funds is available, evidence suggests it is substantial.
 The union, as it was, had been bleeding membership after the enactment by the Michigan legislature of Right to Work legislation several years ago.

 Marge Faville Robinson, a nurse by profession, had done well for herself heading SEIU Healthcare Michigan (HCMI).
 According to the annual financial data submitted to the U.S. Department of Labor, her union salary in 2015 was $209,889.
 Family members also fared well.
 HCMI paid Robinson’s daughter, Norma Kersting, $108,336 that year as the union’s director of representation, and a niece, Brenda Robinson, $110,679 as legal director.
 Her son, Josh Robinson, for a while also had been on the union payroll.
 And there were the perks, especially Marge Robinson’s free use of an SUV and a Detroit luxury apartment.
 The union’s capacity for generosity was enhanced in 2015 when it sold four of its properties for a combined $2.3 million.
 And that sum paled before the money the union saved in September 2014, when the Michigan Court of Appeals ruled that SEIU Healthcare Michigan did not have to return $34 million in dues collected from home health care workers as part of a Medicaid-funded program.
 That ruling was handed a few months after the U.S. Supreme Court had ruled in Harris v.
 Quinn that public-sector unions in Illinois could not forcibly extract dues from similarly-subsidized home health care workers.